 Brad Balliett – Tanbark Ridge

 At the heart of this program lies the tension, resilience, and connection that emerge when people come together to live, work, and coexist.
-Featuring bold and dynamic works by Ken Topham, George Lewis, György Kurtág, Brad Balliett, Nina Shekhar, and Jess Meyer, the music navigates moments of struggle and surrender, grief and celebration.
-In a unique, interactive twist, audience members are invited to “step up to the mic” town hall-style, lending their voices to poetry selections that weave into the performance.
+Featuring bold and dynamic works by Ken Topham, Aaron Helgeson, Julia Wolfe, Mara Gibson, György Kurtág, Brad Balliett, the music navigates moments of struggle and surrender, grief and celebration.
+Audience members are invited to “step up to the mic” town hall-style, lending their voices to poetry selections that weave into the performance.
 This is more than a concert: it’s a communal experience where music and words collide, resonate, and spark dialogue.

 All members of The City of Tomorrow are experienced and enthusiastic instrumental master class teachers.
 They often discuss auxiliary instruments like the piccolo, bass clarinet and Eb clarinet, English horn, and contrabassoon, and love to talk about extended techniques and how to practice them.
 They are just as comfortable with traditional repertoire (Bach, Brahms, etc.) as with contemporary music.